neetitechhub/neetitechhub/README.md

 **Portfolio:** https://mavenanalytics.io/profile/Neeti-Pandey/189889025

-I have placed all my practice set here at one go.
+**I have placed all my last few months practice set here at one go.**